BestUserNameYouWillSee/angular-spotify/README.md

 # Problems
 you can't use the spotify API on firefox.
 I don't know the reason for this, but I'm guessing it's because it's blocked in localhost.

+You can't use the buttons next to the searchbar yet.